 Making pour over coffee is simple.
 Coffee drippers are placed over your coffee mug and filled with fresh ground coffee beans.
 You slowly pour hot water over the coffee and it drips into your cup.
 So simple and yet they make a tasty cup of coffee.

-They are easy to clean and store, and are the perfect portable coffee maker for car camping and van lifers living off the grid.
-This method is one of our top coffee brew methods.
+They are easy to clean and store, and are the perfect portable coffee maker for car camping.
+They are my top van life coffee maker recommendation for living off the grid in small vans.
+This method is also one of our top coffee brew methods so you can be confident of enjoying great tasting coffee too.

 6. Handheld Espresso Maker